lessersunda/LanguageTemplate/README.md

 Formalize the source description.
 The folder "3 - normalized metadata of
         original source" contains examples for various types of sources, from fieldwork via published books to online databases.
-Take the one most fitting for your type of source, open it in a text editor (eg. Notepad++ or notepad, not Word) and modify it to reflect the source.
+Take the one most fitting for your type of source, open it in a text editor (ideally eg.
+        Notepad++; Word probably works, too) and modify it to reflect the source.

 **NOTE** *If you are familiar with BibTeX, you may use any of it to describe the
           source.
 If you want to use non-standard fields or genres, get in